The Importance of Weighing Scales in Sports

 There are many varieties of scales that can be used for sports – from personal digital scales for everyday use (such as those found in kitchens and bathrooms) to more sophisticated ultrasonic scales with BMI calculation.

 Personal scales are used for everyday activities, from portion control and dieting to basic weight monitoring.
-These products include digital kitchen scales, portioning scales and bathroom scales for use in the home.
+These products include health food scales, portioning scales and bathroom scales for use in the home.
 These scales are easy to operate and convenient for recreational use in home environments.

 BMI (Body Mass Index) scales